yusukebe/kitajs-html/README.md

 This package sanitizes every attribute by default.
 However, since the resulting element is always a string, it's impossible to differentiate an HTML element created by a `<tag>` or from user input.
 This necessitates the use of the provided [`safe`](#the-safe-attribute) or manual invocation of `Html.escapeHtml`.
+Or you can also use the `Html.escape` or its alias `e` template function.

 ```tsx
 <div>⚠️ This will NOT be escaped and WILL expose you to XSS</div>